139th School of Police Supervision

 This course is designed for first-line supervisors and middle-level management.
 It should be of interest to law enforcement agencies concerned with the professionalism of their management team.
-This is the only independent four-week school in the nation for police supervisors and recognizes the importance of supervision as a major management function in law enforcement.
+Our School of Police Supervision is a four-week school learning intensive for law enforcement leaders recognizing the importance of supervision as a major management function in law enforcement.
 The curriculum focuses on the transition from "street policing" to management, especially the social and personal adjustments.

 Tuition includes all instruction and handouts.
 Lodging and meals are excluded.